-Nictating (nictitating) membrane: The membrane that moves horizontally across the eye in some animal species (e.g., rabbit, cat) to provide additional protection in particular circumstances.
-It may be referred to as the "third eyelid."
+Nicititating membrane: The membrane that moves horizontally across the eye in some animal species (e.g., rabbit, cat) to provide additional protection in particular circumstances.
+It may be referred to as the third eyelid.

-Nonirritant: (a) A substance the produces no changes in the eye following application to the anterior surface of the eye. (b) Substances that are not classified as GHS Category 1, 2A, or 2B; or EU R41 or R36 ocular irritants.
+Nonirritant: (a) A substance that produces no changes in the eye following application to the anterior surface of the eye. (b) Substances that are not classified as GHS Category 1, 2A, or 2B; or EU R41 or R36 ocular irritants.